 Faculty Reading Group

-Join facilitators Erica Caton (Center for the Advancement of Teaching) and Rosario Lozada (College of Law) and other faculty colleagues to discuss this deeply relevant work.
-This reading group includes brief guided mindfulness practices.
+Join facilitator Nick Vagnoni (Teaching Professor, Writing & Rhetoric) and other faculty colleagues to discuss this deeply relevant work.
+Participants will receive a complimentary copy of the book.
 Kindly note that this group will meet via Zoom on the following dates:

 To participate and receive the complimentary book, please RSVP.
 Spaces are limited.